|Nutrition Facts (per serving)|

 2 cups cold milk

-1 1/2 cups crushed sandwich cookies, such as Oreos, about 16, divided
+1 1/2 cups crushed chocolate sandwich cookies (about 16), divided

 20 gummy worms